krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     library will tolerate before assuming that a Kerberos message is invalid.
 The default value is 300 seconds, or five minutes.

+**default_ccache_name**
+    This relation specifies the name of the default credential cache.
+    The default is |ccache|.
+This relation is subject to parameter expansion (see below).

 **default_client_keytab_name**
     This relation specifies the name of the default keytab for obtaining client credentials.
 The default is |clkeytab|.
 This